sajidhamdard/dsa/useful-tricks.md

 | **Secondary Diagonal** | `arr[i][n-i-1]`  | `{3, 5, 7}`   |

 📌 **Diagonals are useful in matrix operations, image processing, and mathematical computations!**

+### Java - map.merge(num, 1, Integer::sum);

+You can use Map.merge() to update a count in a Map<K, Integer>.
+If the key is already present, it increases the count; otherwise, it sets it to 1.